lahuynhngan/BAPTSQL/README.md

+# Business-Aware Prompt Design for Text-to-SQL in E-Commerce Analytics

+This repository contains the code, experimental configurations, and evaluation resources for our study on **business-aware prompting for Text-to-SQL in e-commerce analytics**.

+The proposed approach enriches LLM prompts with three types of business context: **enhanced schema descriptions, KPI definitions, and business rules**, aiming to improve the semantic correctness of generated SQL queries for business analytics.

+The implementation uses **GPT-4o-mini**, **PostgreSQL via Supabase**, and the **Brazilian E-Commerce Public Dataset by Olist**.

 ## 1. General Overview

-This pipeline builds an automated business data analysis chatbot from natural language-supporting Business Development in analyzing business performance.
+This project implements a business-aware Text-to-SQL pipeline that translates Vietnamese natural-language business questions into executable SQL queries.

-The source code is written entirely on Google Colab and uses Supabase as the database.
+The source code is implemented in Google Colab, while Supabase is used to host the PostgreSQL database.

 ## 2. Directory Structure
 - `Group1_Notebook.ipynb`: Main source code file (Google Colab Notebook) containing the entire pipeline.